Kiddvverde/Kiddvverde/README.md

 - 🌱 I’m currently learning **HTML, CSS, JavaScript and Python (Tkinter)**

+- 📚 I'm studying a technical career in web programming!

 - 🌹 I'd like to learn **Ruby and C#**

 - 💬 Ask me about **what type of music i like to listen**